BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-While a lot of ground has to be covered to deploy the Hadoop Distributed File System and associated technologies to support enterprise Hadoop uses, a roadmap outlining the
+While a lot of ground has to be covered to deploy the Hadoop Distributed File System and associated technologies to support enterprise Hadoop uses, a roadmap outlining the path to that destination is starting to emerge.

 At the Hadoop Summit 2013 in San Jose, Calif., a panel of IT leaders from a variety of industries offered guidance for companies that want to move from experimenting with Hadoop to using it in actual applications.
 They said it's easy to get started with open source Hadoop clusters -- but taking the technology to the next level is more difficult.